18 Apr Relationship Counselling: Losing the ‘Right Fight’

 How to stay calm in a discussion with your partner

 How do we keep calm when we are concerned about something?
 Consider that people often shape thoughts with words.
 We don’t quite know what we are thinking until we put it in words.
 If we do this during the discussion, it is very easy to become diverted to other points, as emotions climb.
 Sometimes, when needing to discuss our concerns, we might not have even clarified them to ourselves.

 The solution to this is to take some time to journal what concerns we are noticing.
 Put it all down, and then leave it for a while until we are again quite calm.
 Read it again, and try to strip out all the emotion, and aim to narrow it down to one or two points that seem absolutely clear and a fair thing to broach with our partner.

 Change your approach

 Consider your approach.
-Ask your partner when would it suit to have a talk and set an agreed time.
+Ask your partner when it would suit to have a talk and set an agreed time.
 Sometimes, couples find it easier to speak whilst out walking, instead of eyeballing each other over the breakfast bar.
 Stick to the point and remember that you each have the right to differ, but the aim is to demonstrate respect and regard.
 If you start to get upset, take a break and calm down.
-Never talk about anything serious when you’ve been drinking, or upset.
+Never talk about anything serious when you’ve been drinking, or when upset.
 Stick to the time, stick to the topic, keep calm, aim for mutual respect and regard.

 This works well if your partner is receptive and responsive.
-From experience as a mediator, agreement can be reached by even the most polar opposites.
+From experience as a mediator, an agreement can be reached by even the most polar opposites.
 If not, don’t despair, there are other strategies which can help.